-A PLACE Framework of Community Resilience Case Study: St. Anthony Basin Resources Inc.
+Reimagining Economic Development on The Great Northern Peninsula: A PLACE Case Study of St. Anthony Basin Resources Inc.

 Jennifer Charles1

 SABRI is a salient example of what is possible in rural places when traditional industry is reimagined as a community-owned social enterprise.
 On April 23, 1997, the federal Minister of Fisheries and Oceans announced a 57% increase in total allowable catch of northern shrimp throughout Newfoundland and Labrador.
 A special 3000 metric tonne allocation was secured for the 17 communities along the northern part of Newfoundland's Great Northern Peninsula (GNP).
 The quota was to be collectively administered by a new organization, St. Anthony Basin Resources Inc. (SABRI).
 SABRI's mission was to reinvest all royalties from the shrimp quota "to expand the economic base and create employment opportunities in harmony with a rural setting and lifestyle".2